turbo-src/turbo-src/README.md

 ## Testing

 `tubosrc.config` should be in local mode.
-You'll need a GithubPassword field, too.

-To initialize with visual testing.
+To initialize.

 ```
-./tsrc-dev init --testers --visual
+./tsrc-dev init --testers
 ```

 Build extension.
 For some reason `sudo` may be necessary, but this should be resolved.